p-DG cyclotomic nilHecke algebras: Introduction

-As a modest advancement in this direction, the subject of hopfological algebra was introduced in \cite{Hopforoots} with the goal of categorifying the quantum WRT invariants at a prime root of unity.
+As an approach to this problem, the subject of hopfological algebra was introduced in \cite{Hopforoots}, with the goal of categorifying the WRT invariants at a prime root of unity.
 The generic ground algebra $\Z[q,q^{-1}]$ admits a straightforward categorification via chain complexes of $\Z$-graded vector spaces, the $q$-parameter coming from the grading shift on the categorical level.
 In the hopofological setting, we are forced into working with chain complexes of graded vector spaces whose differential satisfies $\dif^p\equiv 0$ over ground fields of characteristic $p>0$.
-To test whether hopfological algebra can be utilized in categorically specializing WRT invariants to the cyclotomic ring\footnote{Here we usually consider a slightly larger ring $\mathbb{O}_p := \mathbb{Z}[q]/(\Psi_p(q^2))$ as the Grothendieck ring of $p$-complexes whose differentials have degree $2$.
+To apply hopfological algebra in the pursuit of categorification of quantum group structures defined over the cyclotomic ring\footnote{Here we usually consider a slightly larger ring $\mathbb{O}_p := \mathbb{Z}[q]/(\Psi_p(q^2))$ as the Grothendieck ring of $p$-complexes whose differentials have degree $2$.
 The degree choice is made to match with previous representation theoretical constructions and does not cause essential differences from working over the genuine cyclotomic ring $\Z[\zeta_p]$.} $\mathbb{O}_p$, one should look for $p$-nilpotent derivations on certain algebras categorifying quantum groups and their module categories for generic values of $q$.